ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Guest middleware

-If the user is logged in, it probably makes sense to block the access to the register and login pages.
+If the user is already logged in, it's probably a good idea to block the access to the register and login pages.

 Create a file `./middleware/guest.js`: